The Arc-Floer conjecture for plane curves: Floer homology of the Milnor fibration

 \subsection{Degeneration of the McLean spectral sequence}

-McLean \cite[Appendix C]{mclean2019} constructed a spectral sequence that converges to the Floer cohomology of a graded abstract contact open book with good dynamical properties.
-In this paper, we use a slightly more general version of it that appeared in \cite{bobadilla2022} and converges to the Floer homology.
-Once again, for the definitions and conventions on Floer homology used in this section, we refer the reader to \cite[\S 6]{bobadilla2022}.
+McLean \cite[App.
+C]{mclean2019} constructed a spectral sequence that converges to the Floer cohomology of a graded abstract contact open book with good dynamical properties.
+In this paper, we use a slightly more general version of it that appeared in \cite{bobadilla2022} and converges to Floer homology.